bastienjalbert/Statocashi/README.md

 -------
 16 August 2017 : First fork from Bitcoin ABC and Statoshi functions implementation.

-19 August 2017 : Fix on mining chart, because of configuration problem.
-New features (like price) will be added soon, they are already available on website.
+19 August 2017 : Fix the mining chart issue (configuration problem).
+New features (like price) will be added soon, they are already available on the preview website.

 TODO : Need to fix